Agricultural Literacy Curriculum Matrix

 - Divide the class into 5 groups.
 Assign a food to each group (hot dog, bun, cheese, relish, and banana).

 - Have students begin researching their assigned food.
 Using poster board, let each team trace their food from the farm to the table.
 This will serve as the “first draft” of their food journey chart.
 Remind students that some foods are imported from other countries, so be sure to trace them from their origin.
-(See the Interest Approach and Activity 1 of the lesson Fruits and Vegetables: The Right Pick for Vitamins and Minerals as well as the How Does it Grow? video series, and Agricultural Fact and Activity Sheets for student resources to complete their food journey chart.)
+(See the Engagement and Activity 1 of the lesson Fruits and Vegetables: The Right Pick for Vitamins and Minerals as well as the How Does it Grow? video series, and Agricultural Fact and Activity Sheets for student resources to complete their food journey chart.)